puniverse/capsule/README.md

 * `System-Properties`: a list of system properties that will be defined in the applications JVM; formatted `prop=value` or `prop`
 * `App-Class-Path`: a list of JARs, relative to the capsule root, that will be put on the application's classpath, in the order they are listed
 * `Capsule-In-Class-Path`: if set to `false`, the capsule JAR itself will not be on the application's classpath (default: `true`)
-* `Boot-Class-Path`: a list of JARs and/or directories, relative to the capsule root, that will be used as the application's boot classpath.
+* `Boot-Class-Path`: a list of JARs, dependencies, and/or directories, relative to the capsule root, that will be used as the application's boot classpath.
-* `Boot-Class-Path-A`: a list of JARs and/or directories, relative to the capsule root, that will be appended to the applications default boot classpath
+* `Boot-Class-Path-A`: a list of JARs dependencies, and/or directories, relative to the capsule root, that will be appended to the applications default boot classpath
-* `Boot-Class-Path-P`: a list of JARs and/or directories, relative to the capsule root, that will be *prepended* to the applications default boot classpath
+* `Boot-Class-Path-P`: a list of JARs dependencies, and/or directories, relative to the capsule root, that will be *prepended* to the applications default boot classpath
 * `Library-Path-A`: a list of JARs and/or directories, relative to the capsule root, that will be appended to the default native library path
 * `Library-Path-P`: a list of JARs and/or directories, relative to the capsule root, that will be *prepended* to the default native library path
 * `Security-Manager`: the name of a class that will serve as the application's security-manager